silentboy3dx/SparkleBeat-Streaming-Code/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the created directory.
 3. copy .env-example and fill all required information.
-3. pip install -r requirements.txt
+4. pip install -r requirements.txt
-4. Make sure you have some music on the music director
+5. Make sure you have some music on the music director
-5. Copy .env.example to .env and make sure you configure it to your needs.
+6. Copy .env.example to .env and make sure you configure it to your needs.
-6Run the main.py script to start the streaming service.
+7. Run the main.py script to start the streaming service.

 ## Usage